It’s one of the first questions people ask when they look into tree planting for climate action – how much carbon does a tree absorb?

 To do this, trees absorb CO2 from the air, water from the soil and light from the sun, and turn these into glucose and energy.

-And, since trees are known for being pretty big and having an enviable lifespan, trees absorb a lot of carbon dioxide, which is why they’re a popular method for offsetting carbon dioxide.
+And, since trees are known for being pretty big and having an enviable lifespan, trees absorb a lot of carbon dioxide, which is why they’re a powerful tool for carbon sequestration and the fight against climate change.

 The amount of carbon dioxide a tree absorbs varies tremendously, depending on: